shannonwells/RFCs/delegation.md

 #### revoke_delegation_by_provider

+Supports the revocability requirement.
 Provider revokes its relationship from the specified `delegator` in the parameters.
 This function allows a Provider to control access to its services, for example, in the case of an End User that violates Terms of Service.

 - Parameters:

     1. `delegator` - the MSA Id of the delegator (generally an end user)
+- Restrictions: **Owner only** - this transaction is restricted by default to the owner of the Provider MSA Id, as the relationship to be revoked is looked up based on the transaction signer's public key.
 - Events on success:
     1. `ProviderRevokedDelegation`
         - `provider` - MSA Id held by the Provider